Army Reserve Officers’ Training Corps (ROTC)

 - Upon request by the student, any required summer employment financial aid contribution can be waived if summer training makes such employment impossible.

-- Nonscholarship students may compete for full-tuition scholarships, which range from one to three years for the Army, Air Force, and Navy.
+- Nonscholarship students may compete for ROTC scholarships, many of which cover full tuition and fees, and range from one to four years for the Army, Air Force, and Navy.

-- Enrollment as a scholarship recipient beyond the freshman year generally creates an obligation of four years of active service in the Army, Navy, or Air Force, or in some cases, for alternative service in the National Guard or Reserve.
+- Enrollment as a scholarship recipient beyond the freshman year generally creates an obligation of four years of active duty in Navy, or Air Force, or four years of active duty or eight years of reserve duty in the National Guard or Reserve for the Army.

-Military Science (MS) subjects are not included in a student’s grade point average, and the credits do not count toward a degree.
-However, these subjects can be applied toward the Physical Education Requirement, up to two points per year for a maximum of four points.
+Aerospace Studies (AS), Military Science (MS), and Naval Science (NS) subjects are not included in a student's grade point average, and the credits do not count toward a degree.
+These subjects cannot be applied toward the Physical Education Requirement.
 In some cases, the ROTC programs may include departmentally approved subjects that provide academic credit.

 Students who accept a contract to become an officer must maintain acceptable levels of academic performance and physical fitness.
 ROTC academic performance requirements may exceed Institute standards.
 Breach or willful evasion of the contract could lead to a period of enlisted service or to repayment of scholarship funds.